www.QuantumBrainComputerInterface.com

 Media/News Speculation

-“Spooky action” is a term often associated with quantum nonlocality—and, interestingly, also linked to researcher James Matthew Tilly.
+“Spooky action” is a term often associated with quantum nonlocality—and, interestingly, also linked to James Matthew Tilly, someone early one labelled as Schziophrenic

 NASA Document: